kaufland-ecommerce/esque/README.md

 Usage: esque [OPTIONS] COMMAND [ARGS]...

   esque - an operational kafka tool.

   In the Kafka world nothing is easy, but esque (pronounced esk) is an attempt at it.

 Options:
+  --recreate-config  Overwrites the config with the sample config.
   --version          Show the version and exit.
   -v, --verbose      Return stack trace on error.
   --no-verify        Skip all verification dialogs and answer them with yes.
   --help             Show this message and exit.

 Commands:
-apply     Apply a set of topic configurations. config    Configuration-related options. consume   Consume messages from a topic. create    Create a new instance of a resource. ctx       List contexts and switch between them. delete    Delete a resource. describe  Get detailed information about a resource. edit      Edit a resource. get       Get a quick overview of different resources. ping      Test the connection to the kafka cluster. produce   Produce messages to a topic.
+  apply     Apply a set of topic configurations. config    Configuration-related options. consume   Consume messages from a topic. create    Create a new instance of a resource. ctx       List contexts and switch between them. delete    Delete a resource. describe  Get detailed information about a resource. edit      Edit a resource. get       Get a quick overview of different resources. ping      Test the connection to the kafka cluster. produce   Produce messages to a topic. set       Set resource attributes.

 ```